Show Me Love (t.A.T.u. song)

-"Show Me Love" is the English version of the song Ya Tvoya Ne Pervaya (Cyrillic: "Я твоя не первая") by Russian music duo t.A.T.u.
-It was released as a promotional single for radio stations, taken from their first English-language studio album 200 km/h in the Wrong Lane (2002).
+"Show Me Love" is a song by Russian music duo t.A.T.u.
+It was released as a promotional single for radio stations in Poland, taken from their first English-language studio album 200 km/h in the Wrong Lane (2002).
 It was meant to be the third official single from 200 km/h in the Wrong Lane, after "All the Things She Said" and "Not Gonna Get Us", however Interscope Records cancelled it and released "How Soon Is Now?" instead.
 The radio promo was only released in Poland.

+"Show Me Love" is the English version of the song "Ya Tvoya Ne Pervaya" (Cyrillic: "Я твоя не первая", literally "I'm not your first"), which is part of the duo's original Russian-language debut album 200 Po Vstrechnoy.

 Background and composition

 According to t.A.T.u. member Lena Katina, Ivan Shapovalov was inspired to create t.A.T.u. after the release of the 1998 Swedish film Show Me Love, which was centred on a romance between two schoolgirls.

 The album version of "Show Me Love" opens to Katina and Julia Volkova speaking in their native Russian, which translated means "Hello / Hello / Can you see the wind? / So what? / Just look out of the window / So what? / There was sun yesterday / So what? / Why are you always saying the same thing? / I am an answering machine".
 The song then begins, featuring a prominent synthesizer beat throughout the duration of the song, with lyrics regarding to events played down to seem like nuances.
 The chorus features repetition of the phrase "show me love".
 The line "Played by fucking lunatics" at the end of the second verse has the word "fucking" censored on the album version, but not during live performances or on the 10th anniversary edition of the album.

-At the end of the song, the song has the lyrics "Mama, Papa, forgive me".
-In early leaked demos, the line is always shown on the group's single "30 Minutes".
-It is important to note that the line is not associated with "30 Minutes" although it is sometimes used in the music video of "30 Minutes".
+At the end of the song, the lyrics include the line "Mama, Papa, forgive me."
+In early leaked demos, this line was consistently present on the group's single 30 Minutes".
+However, it is not originally associated with "30 Minutes," although it is sometimes heard in the music video for the song.

-American singer Billie Eilish further sampled this song in the beginning of NDA, a song from her sophomore album Happier Than Ever.
+American singer Billie Eilish further sampled this song in the beginning of "NDA", a song from her sophomore album Happier Than Ever.